wernsey/Jatalog/README.md

 facts can be derived.
 If the rules are evaluated in the wrong order then the evaluator may derive a fact `p(a)` in one iteration and then derive `r(a)` in a future iteration which will contradict each other.

-Stratification also puts additional constraints on the usage of negated expressions in JDatalog, which the engine checks for.
+Stratification also puts additional constraints on the usage of negated expressions in Jatalog, which the engine checks for.

-In addition JDatalog implements some built-in predicates: equals "=", not equals "<>", greater than ">", greater or equals ">=", less than "<" and less or equals "<=".
+In addition Jatalog implements some built-in predicates: equals "=", not equals "<>", greater than ">", greater or equals ">=", less than "<" and less or equals "<=".

-JDatalog has the `query~` for retracting facts form the database.
+Jatalog has the `query~` for retracting facts form the database.
 For example, `planet(pluto)~` will retract the fact that `pluto` is a `planet`.
 The query can contain variables and multiple clauses: The statement `fact(N, X), X > 5~` will delete all facts from the database where `X` is greater than 5.
 The syntax comes from [rack], but it is unclear whether other Datalog